-Scars Unseen: Trauma Lingers for Uganda's war survivors
+Scars Unseen: Trauma lingers for war survivors

 More than a decade after the civil war ended between the Ugandan government and notorious rebel group, the Lord's Resistance Army (LRA), many Ugandans are still living with the weight of the war.
 The Acholi region in northern Uganda was one of the most affected areas in a war that spanned nearly three decades.
-Many ex-LRA soldiers, some of whom were abducted as children and forced to become rebels, are still coming home to the region, often called ‘Acholiland’, today.
+Many ex-LRA soldiers, some of whom were abducted as children and forced to become rebels, are still coming home to the region, ‘Acholiland’, today.

 In May 2017, the same month this story was produced, the Ugandan and U.S. governments ended their search for LRA leader Joseph Kony.
 Meanwhile, at the Uganda-South Sudan border, is one of the world’s most urgent refugee crises: hundreds of thousands of Sudanese fleeing south to Uganda, some seeking refuge in Acholiland, a place where an old war remains heavy.